Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Adversarial Attacks

 \subsection{Attack Methodology}

-We first discuss how susceptible GRPO is to adversarial attacks considering that attackers cannot tinker with the reward or value models.
-Let's assume that for some reasoning task the goal is to produce completions with the following format: \texttt{<think>...</think>}\texttt{<answer>...</answer>} where the reasoning of the model is given in \texttt{<think>...</think>}, and the final answer is given in \texttt{<answer>...</answer>}.
-Commonly used reward mechanisms in GRPO are binary rule-based rewards~\cite{drgrpo} with simple checks like (i) \emph{is the formatting of the completion satisfied with the \texttt{<think>} and \texttt{<answer>} tags} and (ii) \emph{is the correct answer present in the \texttt{<answer>} tags}.
-If all conditions are satisfied, a full reward is given, otherwise - zero.
-Note that step-wise rewards do exist that check the completion a bit more thoroughly than the reward mentioned \cite{grpo}.
-However, even these rewards check for certain artifacts present in some discretised view of the solution - they do not evaluate every word in them and its meaning, thus the attack succeeds even with such rewards.
+To mount the adversarial attacks, we take advantage of the rewarding mechanism of GRPO that mainly checks the formatting of the completion and the correctness of the answer.
+We inject a malicious behaviour without affecting the reward of the completions (e.g. a string in between \texttt{<think>...</think>}).
+If the reward for such an adversarial completion is high, the benign model ends up learning the malicious behaviour together with the rest of the solution.
+The root of the issue stems from the fact that a single scalar value, \(\hat{A}_{i}\), is used to \textit{boost} or \textit{punish} all tokens within a completion.\footnote{Note that step-wise rewards do exist that check the completion a bit more thoroughly than the reward mentioned \citep{grpo}.
+However, even these rewards are not dense - they check for certain artifacts present in some discretised view of the solution - they do not evaluate every word in the completion and its meaning, thus the attack succeeds even with such rewards.} When a \textit{poisoned} completion has high advantage relative to other completions in the same group, its tokens get highly prioritized (see Appx.~\ref{app:advantagecomp}) during the gradient computation.

-We take advantage of such rewarding mechanism to mount the adversarial attacks targeting behaviour not checked by the reward function.
-We aim to inject malicious text, which would not significantly affect the reward function (for example a string in the reasoning \texttt{<think>...</think>} part).
-If the reward for such an adversarial completion is high, the benign model ends up learning the malicious text together with the rest of the solution.

-The root of the issue stems from the fact that a single scalar value, \(\hat{A}_{i}\), is used to ``boost" or ``punish" all tokens within a completion.
-When a ``poisoned" completion has near perfect reward and the other completions for the same advantage computation do not, its tokens get highly prioritized (see Appendix \ref{app:advantagecomp}) during the gradient computation.
-Thus, as long as an attacker has access to an oracle answer and knows the reward function, they can engineer a completion to poison other models.
-In the following subsections, we show a couple of examples of such attacks applied in different datasets.